killercup/trpl-ebook/trpl.md

 }).collect();
 ```

-While this is only five lines, they’re a dense four.
+While this is only five lines, they’re a dense five.
 Let’s break it
 down.

 ```rust